mikolalysenko/3d-camera/README.md

 ```

 #### `model.matrix`
-The model matrix of the camera
+The model matrix of the camera.

 #### `model.mode`
 Interaction mode for the model matrix.
 Currently supported modes are: